zaiisao/Documentation/en/Video/token_server_ruby.md

 ## An introduction to Agora's token repository

 Your token needs to be generated on your own server, hence you are required to first deploy a token generator on the server.
-In our [GitHub Repository](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey), we provide source codes and token generator demos in the following programming languages:
+In our [GitHub Repository](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey), we provide source codes and token generator demos in C++, Java, Python, PHP, Ruby, Node.js, Go, C# and other programming languages.

-- CPP
-- Java
-- Python
-- PHP
-- Node.js
-- Go
-- Ruby

 The <b>./ruby/lib</b> folder of each language holds source codes for generating different types of dynamic keys and tokens.
 Note that both **AccessToken** and **SimpleTokenBuilder** can generate a token for the following SDKs: